-You enable DR by including the <dr> tag in the configuration files when initializing the database.
-The <dr> element identifies three pieces of information:
+You enable DR using the dr property in the configuration when initializing the database.
+The subproperties of dr identify three pieces of information:

 - A unique cluster ID for each database.
 The ID is required and can be any number between 0 and 127, as long as each cluster has a different ID. - The database role as xdcr. - A connection source listing the host name or IP address of one or more nodes from the other databases.